How many days to see Venice?

 The tourist will be fascinated while walking in the maze of the small and tortuous streets of the historical center Venice.

 Venice doesn't have the grandeur and the magnificence of Rome, but it is able to offer unforgettable emotions to its visitors.
+And if you can't go there in summer, do it in winter!

 The pulsating heart of the city and St. Mark square, where you can visit the homonymous Basilica, where there are different mosaics that represent the history of Venice.
 And the Ducal Building, where it is possible to visit the mythical library Sansovina.